Shelley, Essex: History

-In the Domesday Book, Shelley is listed as "Senleia".
-Shelley manor was of 13 households, with five villagers, five smallholders, and three slaves, and included one lord's plough team and two men's plough teams.
+In Saxon times, Shelley formed part of the extensive estate and parish of Ongar, with its parish church at High Ongar.
+Ongar gradually fragmented into smaller manors, some of which also became parishes.
+Shelley had become a separate manor by the time of the Norman Conquest.
+In the Domesday Book of 1086 it was listed as "Senleia".
+The manor included 13 households, with five villagers, five smallholders, and three slaves, and included one lord's plough team and two men's plough teams.
 There were 20 acre of meadow, and woodland with 150 pigs.
-Before the Conquest, lordship was held by Leofday, under the overlordship of Esger the Constable; after which in 1086 the manor was given to Reginald, under Geoffrey de Mandeville who was Tenant-in-chief to William the Conqueror.
+It was recorded that in 1066 the manor was held by Leofday, under the overlordship of Esger the Constable.
+By 1086 the manor had been given to Reginald, under Geoffrey de Mandeville who was tenant-in-chief to William the Conqueror.